Ek Hota Vidushak: Plot

-Film begins with Aburao (Laxmikant Berde), a famous film-star in Maharashtra, performing death rituals (Śrāddha) for his mother, Manjula (Madhu Kambikar) in his hometown Begadewadi.
-As these rituals are usually performed with the shaved head, Aburao is forced to do it by wearing a wig so that he does not lose on the continuity of his films currently being shot.
-To capture on his popularity, rituals are also being covered by media.
-Exasperated with media attention, Aburao leaves the crematory and heads towards his mother's home, only to revisit his childhood memories.
+The film opens with Aburao (Laxmikant Berde), a famous film star in Maharashtra, performing the death rituals (Śrāddha) for his mother, Manjula (Madhu Kambikar), in his hometown of Begadewadi.
+As the rituals require a shaved head, he wears a wig to preserve the continuity of the films he is currently shooting.
+The media extensively cover the ceremony to capitalise on his popularity.
+Irritated by the attention, Aburao leaves the cremation ground and returns to his mother’s house, where memories of his childhood trigger a flashback.

-Film unfolds in flashback with Aburao, an illegitimate son of a tamasha dancer, Manjula.
-She left her dancing troupe and eventually became a mistress of a politician-landlord, Himmatrao Inamdar (Mohan Agashe).
-But sudden death of Inamdar forces Manjula and Aburao to join back the dance troupe; this time her sister Kausalya's troupe.
-While Manjula is being mentored by Nana (Nilu Phule), young Aburao gets fascinated by Nana's ability to make people laugh and aspires to be a "Songadya" (Clown) like him.
+Aburao is the illegitimate son of Manjula, a tamasha dancer.
+After leaving her troupe, she becomes the mistress of the politician and landlord Himmatrao Inamdar (Mohan Agashe).
+Following Inamdar’s sudden death, Manjula and Aburao are forced to return to tamasha, joining the troupe run by her sister Kausalya.
+While Manjula is mentored by Nana (Nilu Phule), young Aburao becomes fascinated by Nana’s ability to entertain audiences and dreams of becoming a “Songadya” (clown and impersonator).